quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Path Setup and Removal

-After completing the handshake and endpoints have agreed to enable multipath feature, endpoints can start using multiple paths.
+After completing the handshake, endpoints have agreed to enable multipath feature and can start using multiple paths.

 This proposal adds one multi-path control frame for path management:

 - PATH_ABANDON frame for the receiver side to abandon the path {{path-abandon-frame}}

 All the new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.

 ## Path Initiation